(BA) Bachelor of Arts

 Students also have the opportunity to develop skills in working in groups through their participation in the classes for every Module.

 Communication skills are assessed throughout the degree through continuous assessed Module work (including oral presentation) and examinations.

-IT skills are a component in the evaluation of most assessed work which require bibliographic and web searches, but there is a particular focus on them in assessments such as the sociological and criminological journals and in the literature review assignment for SC203.
+IT skills are a component in the evaluation of most assessed work which require bibliographic and web searches, but there is a particular focus on them in assessments for SC101 and in the literature review assignment for SC203.

-Numeracy skills are assessed in the assignments for SC104, which include interpretation of crime statistics, and in SC203, which includes the computer application of statistical procedures.
+Numeracy skills are assessed in SC203, which includes the computer application of statistical procedures.

 Problem solving skills are assessed in almost all assignments.